arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/blob-detection/content.md

 ## Nicla Vision and the OpenMV IDE

 The OpenMV IDE was built for Machine Vision applications.
 It is meant to provide an Arduino like experience for simple computer vision tasks using a camera sensor.
 OpenMV comes with its own firmware that is built on MicroPython.
 Among other hardware it supports the Nicla Vision board.
-OpenMV allows you to easily preview the camera stream and visually expect colour ranges to define thresholds for your machine vision scripts.
+OpenMV allows you to easily preview the camera stream and visually inspect colour ranges to define thresholds for your machine vision scripts.
 [Here](https://openmv.io/) you can read more about the OpenMV IDE.

 ## Instructions